oatmeelsquares/SP25_DS5111_rn7ena/README.md

 ```

 Once you have your data collected, you can upload it into snowflake or another system to build SQL tables and do data visualization and analysis!

+---
+# Documentation of work

+## Lab 2: Automating initializing a VM

+Wrote preliminary data collection, makefile, and README.

 ## Lab 3: Writing csv normalizer